Jing-Gu/Jing-Gu/README.md

 ### Hi there 👋

 - 💻 I’m a web developer, working on Angular related web apps.
-- 🌱 I’m currently learning Python as a backend language.
 - 🍁 Live in Montreal

 - 📫 How to reach me: